 The TIRZ district has two eligibility areas for incentives: the TIRZ-North and the TIRZ-South.
 Within these areas, a variety of incentive types are available to encourage revitalization and infill development of properties in these key locations.
 Please click here to review the TIRZ South Policy and here to review the TIRZ North Policy to see if your business or property qualifies.
-The next window cycle for both the South and North Zones will open November 1st, 2019 and the application and all related documents must be turned in to Shannon Scott by January 2nd, 2020.
-As the application window nears, all required documents will be posted here.
+Currently, the window cycles for both the North and South zones are closed.
+Please contact Shannon Scott in the Economic Development Department at 325-653-7197 for more information on the TIRZ Program.

 - Leverage investment

 - Lower the cost of doing business